envoyproxy/learnenvoy/_articles/routing-basics.md

                  route:
 ```

-Shut down and then relaunch your example services with:
+Shut down and then relaunch our example services with:

 `docker-compose down --remove-orphans`

 `docker-compose up --build -d`

-If we make a request to our service with no headers, you'll get a response from
+If we make a request to our service with no headers, we'll get a response
-service 1.
+from service 1:

 ```console
 > curl localhost:8000/service/1